roflmaostc/DiffImageRotation.jl/README.md

 [![Coverage](https://codecov.io/gh/roflmaostc/DiffImageRotation.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/roflmaostc/DiffImageRotation.jl)

 This package serves only one purpose.
-To provide a bilinear interpolation based image rotation which works with CUDA and multithreaded CPUs (thanks to [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl)).
+To provide a bilinear interpolation or nearest neighbour based image rotation which works with CUDA and multithreaded CPUs (thanks to [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl)).
 It can rotate images but also 3D arrays with a trailing batch dimension.